 LinkedIn posts and status updates can be sponsored, allowing you to put them in front of anyone with specific job titles or in a certain industry or location.
 This makes them more likely to be seen.
 Check out this blog to find out more about how to use LinkedIn ads for your event.

-LinkedIn should only be one piece of your social media marketing strategy.
+Of course, LinkedIn should only be one piece of your social media marketing strategy.
 Master all the other social networks with these 9 Simple Steps to Master Social Media for Events.